 - Swedpad study: National Swedish randomized study comparing balloons and stents with – and without – drug eluting mechanism for patients with PAD.

-Selected publications from the research group that have changed the clinical routines in our patients:
+Articles that have changed the clinical routines in our patients

 - We have shown that urgent treatment of symptomatic carotid stenting is not associated with an increased risk as compared to later stenting 1